rudraprasadjena123/GITA-UniversityManagementSystem/README.md

 ### 4️⃣ Add Required Libraries

-Make sure the required `.jar` files are added to your project.
+Make sure the required `.jar` files are available in the project.

 Common dependencies include: